INSIDE: Everything you need to know about the Buckingham Palace Changing of the Guard Ceremony in London.

 - 15 Map of Buckingham Palace Changing of the Guard

-- 16 Toadstool Rating (by the kids) – London Changing of the Guards
+- 16 Toadstool Rating: London Changing of the Guards

-- 17 Looking for MORE SUPER DOOPER FUN Things to Do with Kids in LONDON?
+- 17 Looking for MORE FUN Things to Do in London with kids?

 Buckingham Palace Changing of the Guard Ceremony